Asylniet/experiment-lib/README.md

 ```

 This will start the admin panel on http://localhost:5174.
 You can login with the credentials from the `.env` file: ADMIN_EMAIL and ADMIN_PASSWORD.

-Also you can test hosted admin panel on https://exparo.assylniet.kz

 ---